choonghyunryu/dlookr/README.md

 arguments.

 - output_file
-  - name of generated file.
+  - name of the generated file.
+Support “pdf” and “html”.
 - output_dir
-  - name of directory to generate report file.
+  - name of the directory to generate report file.
 - title
-  - title of report.
+  - title of the report.
 - subtitle
-  - subtitle of report.
+  - subtitle of the report.
 - author
-  - author of report.
+  - author of the report.
 - title_color
   - color of title.
 - thres_uniq_cat